TheilonMacedo/pycounts_tm/README.md

 # pycounts_tm

 A package to count the number of words in a text.
+This package is the result of my studies about how to create a documented and tested python package.

 ## Installation